whisperity/llvm-project/README.md

    ~~~~
    --analyzers clang-tidy
    --disable Weverything
-   --enable cppcoreguidelines-avoid-adjacent-arguments-of-same-type
+   --enable experimental-cppcoreguidelines-avoid-adjacent-parameters-of-the-same-type
    ~~~~
-   * Tweak the checker options `MinimumLength`, `CVRMixPossible` and `ImplicitConversion` by specifying a `--tidyargs` file.
+   * Tweak the checker options `MinimumLength`, `CVRMixPossible`, `CheckRelatedness` and `ImplicitConversion` by specifying a `--tidyargs` file.
  * Store analysis results with the following nomenclature.
 These names are **hard** requirements posed by the measurement script.
    * `project__lenX`: `project` is the name of the project, `X` is the